s1982773/OOSA-Assignment-2020/README.md

 ## task3.py
 ### Requirements
- * Add a binary search to the dataSorter() class from last week
+ * Write a new class to read both DEMs in to RAM
- * Add a method to plot the sorted array along with a line to show the crossing point found by a binary search
+ * Add a method to produce a new geotiff showing the change in elevation between the two dates

 ##### Add a binary search
 I used `zip()` which is to map the similar index of multiple containers so that they can be used just using as single entity.